palettechain/docs/governance_interfaces.md

 * Reward

 Palette governance contract has a effective period which used for caching paramters.<br>
-and it's default value is 10block. validators can proposer a proposal to modify global<br>
+and it's default value is a month. validators can proposer a proposal to modify global<br>
-parameters and it will effective after 10 blocks if this proposal passed.
+parameters and it will effective after a month if this proposal passed.

 #### Methods